TuumPHP/Http/README.md

 Where the `$root_dir` is the root of Twig template files, and `$options` is an array to store options.

-There are a simple factory method as well;
+Alternatively, you can use `TwigViewer::forge` factory method as well;

 ```php
 use Tuum\Respond\Service\TwigViewer;